 Grammar Lessons

 The crazy thing about Rocket Spanish is that the learning doesn’t stop with the audio lessons.
-I have used other language courses which focus on audio lessons, but that is all they offer (see Michel Thomas).
-There are no other drills, exercises or study materials associated with the program.
+I have used other language courses that focus on audio-based learning, but that is all they offer (see Michel Thomas).
+There are no other drills, exercises, or study materials associated with the program.

 But not Rocket.
-In addition to the audio lessons, not only do they offer fun little drills like quizzes and flashcards to test you on what you learned in the audio lessons, but you also get detailed grammar instruction.
+In addition to the extended conversations that you listen to and join in with, they offer fun little drills like quizzes and flashcards to test you on what you learned, plus detailed grammar instruction.

 Quick Summary